 The BSP software provides a mechanism to update SPI flash contents based on EDKII capsules.
-These capsules contain a BIOS, bootloader, and compressed Linux run-time system sufficent to boot a Quark-based board, such as the Intel[®] Galileo board.
+These capsules contain a BIOS, bootloader, and compressed Linux\ runtime system sufficent to boot a Quark-based board, such as the Intel® Galileo board.
 Capsule update is comprised of the following high-level steps:

-- Building a Flash.cap capsule file - Connecting a USB key or SD card that contains this file to the board - Running the capsule update mechanism as described in Section 10.1 or Section 10.2.
+- Building a Flash.cap capsule file - Connecting a USB key or SD card that contains this file to the board - Running the capsule update mechanism as described in Section 10.2 or Section 10.3. - If updating to release 1.2.1, additional steps in Section 10.1 must be executed.

-Note: If you have a secure SKU board (Industrial/Energy or Transportation Reference Design), you must update your board using the Linux run-time system (Section 10.2).
+Note: If you have a secure SKU board (Industrial/Energy or Transportation Reference Design), you must update your board using the Linux run-time system (Section 10.3).